n8rob/al-qasida/data_processing/README.md

 ### Download of FLORES

+To download FLORES-200 data needed for this evaluation automatically, you can simply run `python download_flores.py`.

-To download and situate FLORES-200 (or its living counterpart, FLORES+), please visit this [FLORES GitHub repo](https://github.com/facebookresearch/flores/blob/main/flores200/README.md) and follow instructions for download.
+You can also download and situate FLORES-200 (or its living counterpart, FLORES+) manually, by visiting this [FLORES GitHub repo](https://github.com/facebookresearch/flores/blob/main/flores200/README.md) and follow instructions for download.

 Once you have downloaded the datasets, please organize them in the `./bitexts` directory so the files look